 Your first-stop to reach buyers online is going to be Auto Trader.

 The UK version of the website alone gets 7.8 million visitors per month.
 That’s a lot of prospects looking for a car.

 This is the biggest website that’s truly focused on simply buying and selling motors.
 That’s why for many buyers, this is the first point of reference.

 But Auto Trader is not the only classified site worth considering, there are now many alternatives.

 eBay’s operation in the UK might serve over 19m people, but that doesn’t mean it’s the best place the list a vehicle.

-For a start, who’s to say these people want a used car, rather than a teddy, hoody or a lawnmower?
+For a start, who’s to say these people want a used car, rather than a teddy, hoody, Halloween costume or a lawnmower?

 Secondly, motors specific classified websites do a much better job of offering a useful search function.
-Car buyers can find the exact car they need quickly and easily.
+Buyers can find the exact car they need quickly and easily.